Otomedius Excellent: Plot

-In the year 2011 AD, after the civilization war between the Angel Squadrons and the Gofer Sisters before their memories taken, and the music box has been forbidden (Otomedius Gorgeous).
-Meanwhile, the Inter-Dimensional Organization G now continues the new Bacterian Army with new member squadrons to defeat the unknown Bacterian Force and the Dark Force was taken to earth and revolved their destruction but the Squadrons were going back in time to finished their most powerful forces among the real world of planet Gradius.
+The game is set in the year 2011 AD, after a global war between the Angel Squadrons and the Gofer Sisters, as played out in Otomedius Gorgeous.
+The Inter-Dimensional Organization G has created a new Bacterian Army now led by the mysterious Dark Force.
+With their new army Organization G attacks both Earth and Gradius, forcing the new members of Angel Squadron to go back in time and fight before Dark Force becomes too powerful to beat.

 Release

 In July 2011, the first packages of downloadable content (DLC) were released.
 They featured BGM packs, extra stages and customize Outfits through Xbox Live.

 The soundtrack album contains the game's musical tracks from a variety of popular game composers including GEM Impact (Norihiko Hibino and Takahiro Izutani), Motoi Sakuraba, Michiru Yamane, and Shinji Hosoe.
 The soundtrack also features a large amount of arrangements from previous Konami games.
 It was released on March 29, 2012, in Japan by Konami, with cover art by Mine Yoshizaki.